 - written support from Natural England adviser

 You should also be aware that at the start of each claim year, a percentage of agreement holders will be asked to take and submit the following photographic records:

-- photographs or geo-tagged photographs of the management undertaken submitted with the final claim
+- photographs of the management undertaken for the final claim

 The detailed requirements for this option will be tailored to the Higher Tier site.
 Applicants should discuss and agree these requirements with their adviser.

 These options, supplements and capital items can be located on the same area as this option: